hdShang/arxiv-daily/docs/cs-RO/2025-11-12/papers/251109727v1-baby-sophia-a-developmental-approach-to-self-exploration-through-sel.md

 ---
 layout: default
-title: Baby Sophia: A Developmental Approach to Self-Exploration through Self-Touch and Hand Regard
+title: "Baby Sophia: A Developmental Approach to Self-Exploration through Self-Touch and Hand Regard"
 ---

 # Baby Sophia: A Developmental Approach to Self-Exploration through Self-Touch and Hand Regard